Bealby/grandpas-pocket-watch-shop/README.md

   with a pop up information window which will bring up the shop's logo and opening and closing times.

-- The contact form itself has three reqired fields and users will be prompted for each field filled in incorrectly.
-Icons are used in the contcat form to highlight send functionalities.
+- The contact form itself has three required fields and users will be prompted for each field filled in incorrectly.
+Icons are used in the contact form to highlight send functionalities.

 - Once an email is submitted the user is redirected to a success page an info windows also confirm that the email is sent.

-- A 'Keep Shopping' link is also provided in the success page to enable user to navigate away forom the contact page.
+- A 'Keep Shopping' link is also provided in the success page to enable user to navigate away forum the contact page.

-- For smaller devices the 2 coliumn layout will be reduced to 1 column with the contact details and map first and contact form displayed after.
+- For smaller devices the 2 column layout will be reduced to 1 column with the contact details and map first and contact form displayed after.